 - Limitations and Exclusions: Certain classes of shares, as well as specific transactions such as mergers or acquisitions, may be exempt from preemptive rights, reflecting a balance between shareholder protection and corporate flexibility.

+Dilution of ownership.
 Many investors encounter significant challenges related to the dilution of ownership interests when preemptive rights are limited or absent.
-This lack of protection can lead to substantial ownership dilution, negatively affecting the shareholder impact.
-When existing shareholders are unable to exercise their preemptive rights, their proportional ownership in the company diminishes.
+This lack of protection can lead to substantial ownership dilution, negatively affecting shareholder influence.
+Several factors contribute to these complexities:

 - Issuance of New Shares: Companies may issue additional shares to raise capital, which can dilute existing shareholders’ stakes.